-ADVISORY VOTE ON EXECUTIVE COMPENSATION
+ADVISORY VOTE ON NAMED EXECUTIVE OFFICER COMPENSATION

-As required by Section 14A of the Exchange Act, we are providing stockholders with an advisory (non-binding) vote on the compensation of our named executive officers (this vote is sometimes referred to as "say on pay").
-Accordingly, you are asked to vote on the following resolution at the 2012 annual meeting:
+We are requesting stockholder approval, on an advisory (non-binding) basis, of the compensation of our named executive officers (this vote is sometimes referred to as "say on pay").
+Accordingly, you are asked to vote on the following resolution at the 2013 annual meeting:

-RESOLVED, that the stockholders of the Company approve, on an advisory basis, the compensation paid to the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2012 Annual Meeting of Stockholders, pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the accompanying compensation tables, and the related narrative discussion.
+RESOLVED, that the stockholders of the Company approve, on an advisory basis, the compensation paid to the Company's named executive officers, as disclosed in the Company's Proxy Statement for the 2013 Annual Meeting of Stockholders, pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the accompanying compensation tables, and the related narrative discussion.